-Though complicated, taxes are a key building block of society.
+Taxes are a key building block of society.
 When tax works, it pays for roads, schools, hospitals and much more.
-But when they aren't paid there is a real human impact with the world's poorest women and children paying the price for the lack of public services.
+But when taxes aren't paid there is a real human impact, with the world's poorest women and children paying the price for the lack of public services.
 Read on to hear from people affected by tax dodging, and what we can do to stop this.

 Chrissy is a taxpayer

 36-year-old Chrissy Mgemezulu is a mother of five children.
 In order to provide for her family she works 12 hours a day, six days a week at her market stall.
 The 7,000 kwacha (£6.60) she makes a day isn’t enough to cover all their needs.
 On top of this, she pays 100 kwacha (9p) a day in market tax as well VAT on the products she buys from the wholesalers.